cs1302uga/cs1302-c4-alpha/README.rst

    .. image:: img/GamePhase.NEW.svg

-   When an object is assigned the ``GamePhase.NEW`` phase, the following methods are expected to work without throwing any exceptions:
+   When a game object is in the ``GamePhase.NEW`` phase, the following methods are expected to work without throwing any exceptions:

    * ``getRows()``